mikhail-angelov/gulp-translations-from-spreadsheet/README.md

 **NOTE:** Worksheet id, ids start at 1

-### It is recommended that you DELETE all unused rows and columns in your spreadsheet to optimize load time, and only create addition columns and rows when needed.
+### It is recommended that you DELETE all unused rows and columns in your spreadsheet to optimize load time, and only create additional columns and rows when needed.
 ### The following two options allow you to specify a custom range of columns and rows if required.

 #### firstRow